olivia-mauger/tutorials/docs/source/variables.rst

 .. code-block:: shadow
+    :linenos:

     import shadow:io@Console;

-    /*This is a short bit of code the demonstrates how to the declare the variable *types defined above.
+    /* This is a short bit of code the demonstrates how to the declare the variable
+     * types defined above.
      */

     class VariableExample